Swiss-Polar-Institute/data-management-guidance/content/file_organisation.md

 ## File organisation

-It is worth investing time and effort in ensuring a coherent [directory structure](#directory-structure), understandable [file names](#file-and-directory-naming), secure data storage and carefully thought-out [backups](#data-backup).
-Collaboration with others and future work can be made easier by good organisation at the beginning.
+It is worth investing time and effort in ensuring a coherent [directory structure](#directory-structure) and understandable [file names](#file-and-directory-naming).

 ### Directory structure

 Consider a set of higher level directories that can be used consistently across projects.

-Raw or finalised data files should not be worked on directly to avoid modifying them accidentally (see the section about [working on data](#working-on-your-data) for more information).
+Raw or finalised data files should not be worked on directly, to avoid modifying them accidentally (see the section about [working on data](#working-on-your-data)).
 For this reason, consider creating a work-in-progress ("wip") directory which can have different permissions and a different [backup schedule](#data-backup).

 Directories containing data may be organised differently according to the project.
 It is important to consider the [number of files in a directory](#number-of-files-in-a-directory) and [size of files](#file-size) to make them easier to work with.

-An example directory structure can be seen below.
+***
+_Example_

 ~~~
 projectName